jeffhandley/CommandLineApps/CommandLineApp-Notes.md

-## Behavioral notes for the APIs illustrated below:
+## Behavioral notes for the APIs that don't model the CLI upfront

 ### Names and single-character aliases
 - The '--' prefix is inferred for option names
 - The first character of the option name is inferred as the single-character alias
 - The '-' prefix is inferred for single-character aliases; bundling works by default
-- Those default behaviors can be overridden with overloads
 - If there are collisions on option names or abbreviations, an exception is thrown
+- We can determine if overriding the prefixes should be available (if so, why?)

 ### Required and nullable values
 - If a non-nullable option is not specified, an exception is thrown